Fiserv/banking-hub/docs/response-codes.md

 # Response Codes

-Every API request to Integrated Banking server returns a standard HTTP status code along with the EFX status code in the response message.
+Every API request to Banking Hub server returns a standard HTTP status code along with the EFX status code in the response message.

 ## HTTP Status Codes